jhildenbiddle/css-vars-ponyfill/README.md

 ### options.onSuccess

-Callback after all CSS has been processed and new CSS has been generated, but *before* the new CSS has (optionally) been appended to the DOM.
+Callback after all CSS has been processed and legacy-compatible CSS has been generated, but *before* the legacy CSS has been appended to the DOM (optional).
 Allows modifying the CSS data by returning any `string` value (or `false` to skip) before [options.onComplete](#optionsoncomplete) is triggered.

 - Type: `function`
 - Arguments: